 MWRA provides wholesale water and wastewater services to 61 communities located primarily in eastern Massachusetts.
-Almost 2.8 million people (or over 40% of the population of the commonwealth) reside in the authority's service area.
-The largest of these is the City of Boston (general obligation bonds 'AAA'/Outlook Stable), which contributes approximately one-third of MWRA's revenue derived from rates and charges.
-Fitch currently rates the Boston Water and Sewer Commission's (BWSC) revenue bonds 'AA+'/Outlook Stable.
+Almost 3 million people (or 44% of the population of the commonwealth) reside in the authority's service area.
+The largest of these is the City of Boston (Issuer Default Rating 'AAA'/Stable Outlook), which contributes approximately 30% of MWRA's revenue derived from rates and charges.
+Fitch currently rates the Boston Water and Sewer Commission's (BWSC) revenue bonds 'AA+'/Stable Outlook.
 The service area generally is economically diverse, and wealth levels tend to be above state and national averages.

 The 61 local communities included in the service area are required to pay for MWRA services as a general obligation, and rate-setting is not subject to any limitations, including the state's Proposition 2 1/2.
-These protections, coupled with the authority's ability, pursuant to its enabling act, to utilize a local aid intercept to recover amounts unpaid by one of its member communities (excluding revenues of the BWSC), provide significant operating flexibility and are important credit considerations.
+These protections, coupled with the authority's ability(pursuant to its enabling act) to utilize a local aid intercept to recover amounts unpaid by one of its member communities (excluding revenues of the BWSC), provide significant operating flexibility and are important credit considerations.